Can You Refinance a USDA Loan or Mortgage? | 2025

 • The borrower’s household income can’t exceed the USDA’s income limits

-For some homeowners, it will make more sense to refinance out of their USDA-guaranteed loan and into a different loan type — usually, a conventional loan.
+For some homeowners, the question isn’t just ‘Can you refinance a USDA loan to a conventional loan?’ but whether it makes more sense to refinance out of their USDA-guaranteed loan and into a different loan type — usually, a conventional loan.

 Check your USDA refinance options

-There are three main reasons you might refinance from a USDA mortgage to a conventional loan:
+There are three main reasons you might refinance a USDA loan to conventional:

 • To remove USDA mortgage insurance